Florida City Combines Good Training with Good Equipment to Keep Incident Rate at Zero

 Beware the Back-end “Bubble”

 “Backup cameras are wonderful.
-We use them on our truck and they help us avoid a lot of incidents,” Mitrano says.
+We use them and they help us avoid a lot of incidents,” Mitrano says.
 “But there is a zone between the bottom of the cameras and the ICC bar that I call the ‘bubble.’
 It’s a blind spot where any objects that are lower than the bar don’t show up on your monitor.
 That’s where this gentleman was when the PRECO system picked him up and starting going off.”

 “It might sound like a silly test.
 But we’re out in the community all day long and we want to make sure we know instantly if anything lower than the bar passes behind us.
 That could be a kid on a tricycle or a dog or who knows what.
 We navigate our vehicles around a lot of people, cars and objects every day, so we need to stay very alert.”